kavata9/Java-Interview-Questions/README.md

 Maintainability: Application ode is encapsulated in separate units (classes, interfaces, methods, setters, getters, etc) so it’s easy to change or update a part of the application without affecting other parts, which reduces the time of maintenance.

 * Do objects get passed by reference or value in Java?
 Elaborate on that.
+ Java does manipulate objects by reference, and all object variables are references.
+However, Java doesn't pass method arguments by reference; it passes them by value.

 * Explain the four OOP principles. a)Encapsulation
 Encapsulation is the idea that the attributes of an entity are enclosed in that entity.
 This gives context to attributes.
 This also allows the programmer to restrict access to those attributes so that those attributes are modified and/or used only in ways that the programmer intends to use them.